yuseisui/awesome-firefox-addons/README.md

 # awesome-firefox-addons

-A list of awesome firefox addons
+> A list of awesome Firefox addons